 Student Employment provides an online application that you can use to apply to multiple positions.
 Once you submit your application it will be sent to the Student Employment office and you can then request that it be forwarded to the employer(s) of your choice.

 The pay scale for most jobs begins at minimum wage for entering freshmen.
-Washington State minimum wage for 2019 is $12 and rises to $13.50 on January 1, 2020.
+Washington State minimum wage for 2022 is $14.49 and is adjusted on January 1, each year.
 Students with advanced skills may be paid more.
 Also, students who stay in their jobs and whose skill levels increase will normally receive periodic raises.

 All students working on campus are covered by workers’ compensation but are not covered by unemployment insurance.

 All students employed on campus are paid every other week.
 Payments are electronically deposited directly into a bank account at any U.S. bank, savings and loan association, or credit union of the student’s choice.
 In most cases, students have instant access to their money through automated teller machines even when banks are closed.